Paris, Texas: Education

-In addition, Paris Junior College provides postsecondary education.
+In addition, Paris Junior College provides post-secondary education.
 The Texas Education Code specifies that all of the Paris city limits is in the community college's service area.
 The TEC additionally specifies that areas in Paris ISD and all of Lamar County are in the college's service area.
-It hosts the Texas Institute of Jewelry Technology, a well-respected school of gemology, horology, and jewelry.
+It hosts the Texas Institute of Jewelry Technology, which teaches subjects like gemology, horology, and jewelry.
 The Industrial Technology Division offers programs in air conditioning technology, refrigeration technology, agricultural technology, drafting and computer-aided design, electronics, electromechanical technology, and welding technology.

 East Texas A&M University, a major university of over 12,000 students, is located in the neighboring city of Commerce, 40 mi southwest of Paris.

 The Paris Public Library serves Paris, as does the Lamar County Genealogical Society Library.